 - you have any of the symptoms of type 2 diabetes

 - you're worried you may have a higher risk of getting type 2 diabetes

-A GP can diagnose diabetes.
-You'll need a blood test, which you may have to go to your local health centre for if it cannot be done at your GP surgery.
+You'll need a blood test, which you may have to go somewhere else for, such as your local health centre or hospital, if it cannot be done at your GP surgery.

 The earlier diabetes is diagnosed and treatment started, the better.
 Early treatment reduces your risk of other health problems.

 Page last reviewed: 22 December 2023